1825-28EDWARD WILLIAM LANE1835-42

 10th.―First day of the ʼEed.―At day-break, all the mosques were crowded with worshippers, to perform the prayers of the ʼEed; and now, every minute, friends are seen in the streets congratulating, embracing, and kissing, each other.
 Many of the people (all who can afford) are seen in complete new suits of clothes: others, with a new ʼeree, or ṭarboosh and turban, or, at least, a new pair of red or yellow shoes.
 Most of the shops are shut, excepting those where eatables are sold.
 The people are mostly occupied in visits of congratulation; or repairing, particularly the women, to the tombs of their relatives.
 Donkeys laden with palm-branches, for the visiters of the tombs, obstruct the streets in many places.
 The guns of the Citadel are fired at noon and in the afternoon (at the ʼaṣr) on each of the three days of the ʼEed.

-12th.―Last day of the ʼEed.―This day I accompanied my neighbour ʼOsmán to visit the tomb of the sheykh Ibraheem (Burckhardt), in the cemetery of Báb en-Naṣr, on the north of the city, to see that the monument was in good repair, and to pay to the memory of the lamented traveller that tribute of respect Which is customary on the occasion of the ʼEed.
+12th.―Last day of the ʼEed.―This day I accompanied my neighbour ʼOsmán to visit the tomb of the sheykh Ibraheem (Burckhardt), in the cemetery of Báb en-Naṣr, on the north of the city, to see that the monument was in good repair, and to pay to the memory of the lamented traveller that tribute of respect which is customary on the occasion of the ʼEed.
 The principal part of the burial-ground, directly opposite the Báb en-Naṣr, was occupied by dense crowds of persons who had collected there for their amusement, and presented a most singular scene.
 Vast numbers of tents were erected; some, for the reception of idlers; but most, for the visiters of the tombs; many of whom, conspicuous by their palm-branches, were, like ourselves, making their way with much difficulty through the multitude.
 A woman who had fallen down here on the first day of the ʼEed was trodden to death.
-Being mounted on donkeys, we got on better than some others; but our palm-branch, borne before us, and showing our pious inttlntion, had not the effect of inducing anyone to move out of our way.
+Being mounted on donkeys, we got on better than some others; but our palm-branch, borne before us, and showing our pious intention, had not the effect of inducing anyone to move out of our way.
 A large space was occupied by swings and whirligigs, all in rapid motion, and loaded with boys and girls: the principal objects of attraction to persons of maturer age were conjurors, musicians, dancing-girls, and dancing-men.
 Having passed through the most crowded part of the cemetery, we soon arrived at the tomb of the sheykh Ibraheem.
 It is a plain and humble monument of the usual oblong form, constructed of the common coarse, calcareous stone of the neighbouring mountainrange of Muḳattam, with a stela of the same stone, roughly cut, and without any inscription, at the head and foot.
 Numerous faḳeers resort to the cemeteries during the three days of the ʼEed, to perform, for the remuneration of a piaster or two, the service usual on those occasions when visiters arrive; consisting of the recital of, at least, one of the longer chapters of the Ḳur-án, and afterwards of the Fátʼḥah, which latter the visiters recite with him.
 One of them was employed to perform this service by my friend.
 He did it very rapidly, and without much reverence, seated at the foot of the tomb.
 This being finished, and the palmbranch broken in pieces and laid on the tomb, a fee was given to the guardian of the tombs, and we returned.―ʼOsman performed the pilgrimage in company with the sheykh Ibraheem.
 He presented me a few days ago with the certificate of Ibraheem's pilgrimage.
 It is a paper of the size of a small quarto leaf: the greater part occupied by a representation of the temple of Mekkeh, drawn with ink, and ornamented with red, yellow, and green, and with silver leaf: beneath which picture is written the document of which the following is a copy.―“Praise be to God, who hath made the pilgrimage to be rightly accomplished, and the intention rewarded, and sin forgiven.
 To proceed.―The respected ḥágg Ibraheem hath performed the pilgrimage, according to the divine ordinances, and accomplished all the incumbent ordinances of the Prophet, completely and perfectly.
 And God is the best of witnesses.
 The halt was on the 9th day of the month of El-Ḥeggeh, in the year 1229.”

 15th.―Witnessed the procession of the Kisweh, which I have described in one of my note-books.(4)